 on hold because? let’s try one project at a time, please? apparently, having half a dozen projects in various states of not-yet-done is my super power.

-also, i’ve done a couple of BL novels, which are my chief interest at the moment. i certainly will continue w/ the mainstream things, too, but i know not all of you are into the homo (^_^), so i’m putting that up elsewhere on the intertubes. in case you’re curious, i’ve finished yoake ni wa yasashii kisu wo by nagira yuu (which is amazing, sugoi, yabai), koi shite, enjou by narimiya yuri (which is suuuper hot. and i’m pretty sure i /am/ niimori-san, but that’s another post altogether), and a short story i’m calling for the moment a night of ghosts and telephone calls, which was in a ghost story BL anthology. it’s adorable, and contains The Cutest Kiss, and my goal is to put that up at the end of October 2016, as a last reward before diving into NaNoWriMo 2016…
+also, i’ve done a couple of BL novels, which are my chief interest at the moment. i certainly will continue w/ the mainstream things, too, but i know not all of you are into the homo (^_^), so i’m putting that up elsewhere on the intertubes. in case you’re curious, i’m planning on put up such gems as yoake ni wa yasashii kisu wo by nagira yuu (which is amazing, sugoi, yabai), koi shite, enjou by narimiya yuri (which is suuuper hot. and i’m pretty sure i /am/ niimori-san, but that’s another post altogether), and a short story i’m calling for the moment a night of dreams and telephones, which was in a ghost story BL anthology. it’s adorable, and contains The Cutest Kiss. only Dreams and Telephones is up right now, but i’ve made 2018 the Year of Typing Things Up, so hopefully we’ll see some actual movement here before too much longer… #good luck